onepub-dev/nginx-le/cli/README.md

 acquire
 ```

-Once you have run acquire Nginx-LE will automatically renew certificates.
+Once you have run `acquire` Nginx-LE will automatically renew certificates.

 ## Using a Staging certificate
 Lets Encrypt puts fairly tight constraints on the number of times you can request a certificate for a given domain (5 per day).

-During testing we recommend that you use a Lets Encrypt staging certificate as the limts are much higher.
+During testing we recommend that you use a Lets Encrypt staging certificate as the limits are much higher.

 The environment variable 'PRODUCTION' controls whether you are using a Staging or Production certificate.